mike14747/rmlbb2/docs/schemaValidation.md

         properties: {
             _id: {
                 bsonType: 'int',
-                description: '_id must be a unique integer and is required',
+                description: 'must be a unique positive integer and is required',
                 minimum: 1
             },
             username: {
                 bsonType: 'string',
-                description: 'username must be a string from 4 to 15 characters in length and is required',
+                description: 'must be a string from 4 to 15 characters in length and is required',
                 minLength: 4,
                 maxLength: 15
             },
             password: {
                 bsonType: 'string',
-                description: 'The hashed version of the password must be a string, 60 characters in length and is required',
+                description: 'must be a string (hashed version), 60 characters in length and is required',
                 minLength: 60,
                 maxLength: 60
             },
             email: {
                 bsonType: 'string',
-                description: 'email must be a string and is required' },
+                description: 'must be a string and is required' },
             role: {
                 bsonType: 'string',
-                description: 'role is required and must be one of the predetermined string values', 'enum': [
+                description: 'must be one of the predetermined string values and is required', 'enum': [
                     'user',
                     'admin'